Conversational User-AI Intervention: A Study on Prompt Rewriting for Improved LLM Response Generation: Results

-\paragraph{Validation of intent.} In addition to evaluation response quality, we also measure to what extent intents are preserved in prompt rewrites.
-To do this, on the same subset of 100 conversations, we reveal to annotators which of the two endings is the original and which is the rewritten prompt.
-Then we ask them to rate on a 3-point Likert scale the degree to which intent is maintained through the rewrite operation.
+\paragraph{Validation of Intent.} In addition to response quality, we also measure the extent to which user intent is preserved in prompt rewrites.
+We reveal the source of each conversation ending to annotators, then ask them to rate the degree to which user intent is maintained through rewrites on a 3-point Likert scale.
 Similar to the previous validation setup, we average the two human-assigned scores.

-After averaging, 74\% proposed rewrites received a score of 2.5 or 3-indicating strong maintenance of intent, and 21\% rewrites received a score of 2, indicating the intent being maintained ``somewhat'', and only 5\% rewrites received a score less than 2.
+After averaging, 74\% proposed rewrites received a score of 2.5 or 3---indicating strong maintenance of intent, and 21\% rewrites received a score of 2, indicating the intent being maintained ``somewhat'', and only 5\% rewrites received a score less than 2.
 Overall, this illustrates that our rewrites are overwhelmingly \textbf{intent-preserving}.
-We qualitatively discuss some of the cases where user intent was not maintained in what follows.
+We qualitatively discuss some of the cases where user intent was not maintained in the remainder of this section.